-Maltipoos are a crossbreed between a Poodle and a Maltese.
-Since they are a hybrid dog breed, there are no standard purebred sizing requirements.
+The Maltipoo is a designer dog that’s created by crossing a Poodle and a Maltese.
+Because they’re a hybrid, the Maltese size will vary from dog to dog.
 Their size highly varies depending on the DNA they inherit from their parent dog.
 Typically, Maltipoos grow anywhere between 3 to 18 pounds and stand between 6 to 14 inches tall.
-There are three commonly recognized Maltipoo sizes: Toy Maltipoo, Teacup Maltipoos, and Miniature Maltipoos.
+There are three commonly recognized Maltipoo sizes: Toy, Teacup, and Miniature.

 General Maltipoo Sizes

-Since Multipoos are a combination of a Poodle and Maltese, they are a small breed of dogs and the DNA the puppy inherits highly determines the size of the dog.
+Since Maltipoos are a combination of a Poodle and a Maltese, they are a small breed; the DNA the puppy inherits highly determines the size of the dog.
 A surprising fact is the Poodle parent is usually a toy variety that is an important part of forming a designer dog breed.

 Teacup Maltipoo Size

 The teacup Maltipoo size refers to dogs that weigh around four pounds when fully grown.
 This size of Maltipoo general stands around six inches tall.
 This is the smallest of the various Maltipoo sizes (and typically the most expensive).
 The high price tag on a Teacup Maltipoo is due to the breeder’s need to use the “runt” of the litter to breed the dogs down to the smallest size possible.

 Teacup Maltipoos are generally the most expensive because a breeder has to use the “runt” of every litter to create smaller and smaller sized Maltipoos.
 As you’d imagine, Teacup puppies and dogs typically have more health issues because of this.

 Teacup Maltipoos can literally fit inside a teacup, or in the palm of your hand.
 They require minimal exercise and they’re a great option for small spaces.